AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 ![F1TENTH Sim Racing](../assets/images/banners/F1TENTH Sim Racing.png)

 <p align="justify">
 This document describes the technical details of the competition framework for the F1TENTH Sim Racing League.
-It goes over the details pertaining to the simulator and devkit, as well as some important aspects of the submission system, process and evaluation.
+It goes over the details pertaining to the simulator and devkit, as well as some important aspects of the submission system, process, and evaluation.
 </p>

 !!! warning